XENONnT/WFSim/strax_interface/README.md

 ```

 ## Instructions
 By default fax will generate some random large signals.
 If you want to change this look at the rand_instructions function in fax_interface.
-The time is such to avoid overlapping events.
-When simulating fax will print the instructions used for the events.
+When simulating fax will print the instructions used for the events, and saves them to "fax_truth_file.npy"

 ## Known issues
 -You cannot read in instructions from somewhere
+-PMT Afterpulses caused by electron afterpulses get strange timestaps leading to a "peaks not sorted" error when building events.
+This is disabled by default